 who provides a Credit Service which relates to credit secured or to be secured by real property owned or to be owned by the person to whom the Credit Service is provided.

-National Credit Code has the meaning given to it in the NCCP Act.
+National Credit Code has the meaning given to it in section 3 of the NCCP Act.

 NCCP Act means the National Consumer Credit Protection Act 2009 (Cth).